7ZS5/Ultimud/docs/ideas and planned features.md

 - Room maps: The player can purchase maps of rooms or find them, and then type the map command to open a pop-up window of the room map.

 - Fatigue: Players experience fatigue from time, movement, and actions.
 Rest and other consumables are used to restore fatigue.
 When fatigue has reached it's lowest value, the player will receive a debuff.
+To restore fatigue, you can eat, drink, or rest.

 - Calender/time